Niau kingfisher

 The Niau kingfisher (Todiramphus gertrudae) is a species of bird in the family Alcedinidae.
 It is endemic to the island of Niau in French Polynesia.
 Its natural habitats are subtropical or tropical dry forests, plantations and rural gardens.
 Only 125 individuals remain in the wild.

-The Niau kingfisher is a multicolored, with bright blue feathers, a dusty orange head, and a bright green back.
-The entire population of these birds lives in Niau, and without serious intervention, they will likely become extinct.

-In new studies published in the journal The Auk (published by the American Ornithologists Union) and the Journal of Wildlife Management, Kesler and his team of researchers have uncovered important information to help ensure the birds' survival and a unique way to attach radio transmitters to the birds to track them."Unfortunately, even with all our work to date, the population is still crashing," Kesler said.
-"We're seeing some turnover, but each year when we return, there are more empty territories and the population decreases.
-At this rate, these birds will be gone within our lifetime."

 The introduction of other competitive species (such as Felis catus) into the kingfishers habitat led to their decrease in population because of competition for the same food sources.
 Removal of the new species would likely result in a recovery of the Kingfisher population, at least in the most populated areas.

 Clements has merged this bird with the Mangareva kingfisher.

 Diet

 They mainly eat terrestrial arthropods—beetles, Hymenoptera, and Dictyoptera,—and lizards—skinks and geckos.
 Their diet also includes decapods.
 They forage within coconut groves.